 Choose the payment method, PayPal or gift card, and enter the e-mail address where you want the payment sent.

 Verify the information and click “Yes” to redeem.
 A “Congratulations” notice will pop up which confirms that your reward was sent to your PayPal account or the gift card to your e-mail address.

 If you are a US citizen who earns $600 or more with Survey Junkie in a calendar year, you will need to fill out a W-9 so the company can issue you a 1099 form.

 If you run into a problem, there is a help center that will answer any questions you have.
 I asked a question and had a reply within just a few hours.

 The sweet spot is to take about half a dozen surveys a day and to spend about an hour doing so.
-If you do that, you can make $5-12 an hour every day.
-Don’t be discouraged if for the first few days you aren’t hitting that mark.
-If you’re consistent, the site will start sending you more and more valuable surveys.
+By doing that, you can make $5-12 an hour every day.